ibm-cloud-docs/cloud-databases/reference-service-endpoints.md

 ## Private Endpoints

 A deployment with a service endpoint on the private network gets an endpoint that is not accessible from the public internet.
-All traffic is routed to hardware dedicated to {{site.data.keyword.databases-for}} deployments and remains on the {{site.data.keyword.cloud_notm}} private network.
-Once your environment has access to the {{site.data.keyword.cloud_notm}} private network, an internet connection is not required to connect to your deployment.
+All traffic is routed to hardware dedicated to {{site.data.keyword.databases-for}} deployments and remains on the {{site.data.keyword.cloud_notm}} Private network.
+Once your environment has access to the {{site.data.keyword.cloud_notm}} Private network, an internet connection is not required to connect to your deployment.

 ## Enabling Service Endpoints

-If you only wish to use connections over the public internet, you do not have to enable Service Endpoints on your {{site.data.keyword.cloud_notm}} account.
-If you want to enable private networking on your deployments, you need to follow the instructions in the Service Endpoint documentation under [Enabling your account for using Service Endpoints using IBM Cloud CLI](/docs/services/service-endpoint?topic=service-endpoint-getting-started#cs_cli_install_steps).
+If you want to use connections over the public internet, you do not have to enable Service Endpoints on your {{site.data.keyword.cloud_notm}} account.
+If you want to enable private networking on your deployments, you need to follow the instructions in the Service Endpoint documentation under [Setting up service endpoints](/docs/resources?topic=resources-private-network-endpoints#cs_cli_install_steps).

 Currently, enabling Service Endpoints on your account is a manual step that is handled by support ticket.
-Once you have completed the [request](/docs/services/service-endpoint?topic=service-endpoint-getting-started#cs_cli_install_steps), you can check on the status of the ticket by going to your [Support](https://cloud.ibm.com/unifiedsupport/cases/manage) page on {{site.data.keyword.cloud_notm}}
+Once you completed the [request](/docs/resources?topic=resources-private-network-endpoints#cs_cli_install_steps), you can check on the status of the ticket by going to your [Support](https://cloud.ibm.com/unifiedsupport/cases/manage) page on {{site.data.keyword.cloud_notm}}

 ## Provisioning with Service Endpoints